Boxee: Social Networking Layers

-The social networking component of Boxee was the differentiator from other media center software.
+Boxee's social networking feature set it apart from other media center software.

-Boxee required registered user accounts, which formed a social network of fellow Boxee users.
-Users could follow the activity of other Boxee users who were added as friends, and could publicly rate and recommend content.
-Users could also control what media appear in the activity feed in order to maintain privacy.
-If a user recommended something that was freely available from an internet content service then Boxee would let others users stream it directly.
-If a user recommended something that was not freely available then Boxee would try to show metadata, and movie trailers if it was a movie that the user recommended.
+Boxee required users to create accounts, forming a social network of fellow Boxee users.
+Friends could follow each other’s activity, publicly rate content, and share recommendations.
+Users had control over their activity feed to maintain privacy.
+When recommending freely available content from an internet service, Boxee allowed others to stream it directly.
+For content that wasn’t freely available, Boxee displayed metadata and included movie trailers when possible.

-The user's friends' Boxee activity feeds were displayed on the user's home screen, as was the user's own recent activity.
-Internet content was accessed through a sub-menu of each of the video, audio, and photo menu items, such as Video -> "My videos" and Video -> "Internet videos".
+A user's home screen displayed both their own recent activity and their friends' Boxee activity feeds.
+Internet content was accessible through sub-menus under each media category, such as Video → "My Videos" and Video → "Internet Videos."

-In addition Boxee Beta and later had the option of monitoring Twitter and Facebook news feeds to automatically discover links to videos.
-Boxee would then add those videos to a watch queue in Boxee so they could be later viewed.
+Starting with Boxee Beta, users could enable an option to monitor their Twitter and Facebook news feeds for video links.
+Boxee would automatically detect these links and add the videos to a watch queue for later viewing.

 Boxee could also export a user's media activity feed to other social networking services such as FriendFeed, Twitter, and Tumblr.
 Through FriendFeed, Twitter, and Tumblr it was possible from those third-party social networking services for a user to choose to post the Boxee activity feed to social networking sites such as Facebook, (through FriendFeed, Twitter, and Tumblr apps for Facebook).

 Boxee AppBox Add-on Store and plugin Apps (widgets/gadgets)

 Boxee's "AppBox" app store "App Store" which was a digital distribution service platform that served add-on apps and plug-ins that provide online content to Boxee, the "AppBox" allowed users to download new apps and addons directly from Boxee's GUI.
 Many of these sources were in high definition and use streaming sites' native flash and Silverlight players.
 Boxee had extensibility and integration with online sources for free and premium streaming content.

-AppBox offered content including commercial video, educational programming, and media from individuals and small businesses.
+AppBox provided a variety of content, including commercial videos, educational programming, and media from independent creators and small businesses.

-Boxee also encouraged users to make and submit their own add-on apps and plug-ins to add additional content accessible from within Boxee.
+Boxee encouraged users to create and submit their own add-on apps and plugins, expanding the available content within the platform.